Monthly Archives: June 2017

 - numbness or tingling sensation in the ring and pinky finger

 Normally, treatments for both medial and lateral epicondylitis are non-surgical.
 The most important treatment for these conditions is to rest or reduce the amount of strain on the tendon and muscles surrounding the elbow.
 This treatment may require wearing a brace or splint.
-Other treatments available are ice, stretch, or physical therapy.
-Taking anti-inflammatory medications can help reduce inflammation and pain in that region.
+Other treatments available are ice, stretch, or electro therapy.

-If these conditions worsen or do not show any improvement, then seeking medical attention from a doctor is highly recommended.
+If these conditions worsen or do not show any improvement, find a licensed health care provider

 Spondylolysis is a condition where there is a fracture at the vertebrae while Spondylolisthesis is the term used when one of the vertebrae slips out of alignment which may affect the spinal nerves.
 In some severe cases, if the bone is fractured too much, it can lead to the slippage of the bone.
 This injury is common in young athletes who often have chronic stress applied to the lower back.